 CTOs want (and need!) self-directed engineers, people who also know how to reach out for help without having to be nudged or micromanaged.

-If you’re a CTO, we’d love to hear more about what matters most to you, and if you’d like to manage your software teams more effectively, try a free trial of Clubhouse today!
+If you’re a CTO, we’d love to hear more about what matters most to you - let us know on Twitter!